-Credit-card issuers know full well how addictive their products have become.
-That's why we keep receiving so many offers for additional cards in the mail - even during times of less-available credit.
+Credit-card issuers know full well how addictive their "products" have become.
+That's why we've kept receiving so many offers for additional cards in the mail - even during times of less-available credit.
 They make plenty of money on all those credit accounts, and crave even more.

 But they're not the sole culprits in this economic game.
-No, the blame has to be shared by shoppers who cannot resist making more and more purchases, without even thinking about coming up with the cash to pay for them.
+No, the blame has to be shared by shoppers who cannot resist making more and more purchases, without even thinking about coming up with the cash to pay for them at some exorbitant interest rate.
 Another share of blame goes to our school systems, which - with some notable exceptions - have failed miserably at teaching young people how to handle money wisely, and keep debt to a minimum.

 As the financial crisis grew in late 2008 and into 2009, triggered in large measure by the subprime mortgages that lured millions into signing up for home loans they couldn't possibly afford, lenders reacted by closing the coffers.
 Finally, the finance industry realized that pushing what came to be called "toxic" loans was dangerous business.
-Those who sold such loans typically profited handsomely, but their nefarious deeds helped bring down the American - and global - economic system.
+Those who sold such loans typically profited handsomely, but their nefarious deeds threatened the American - if not global - economic system.

 Not unlike hard-pressed car owners who gave in to temptation, and then had to endure the attentions of collection agencies and even the "repo man," huge numbers of homeowners in default have faced, or soon will face, foreclosure.
-In recent years, automobiles had been increasingly sold to subprime customers, eager to slip behind the wheel of a vehicle that was, by any reasonable measure, well beyond their means.
+In the 21st century, automobiles had been increasingly sold to subprime customers, eager to slip behind the wheel of a vehicle that was, by any reasonable measure, well beyond their means.

-While tightening of credit during 2009 had the beneficial effect of preventing borrowers from acquiring impossible-to-repay burdens, its impact upon responsible shoppers has taken a far different turn.
+While tightening of credit during the 2009 financial crisis had the beneficial effect of preventing borrowers from acquiring impossible-to-repay burdens, its impact upon responsible shoppers took a far different turn.
 Those who live within their means, and use credit sensibly, may also be shunned in the credit market.
 Thus, they may be unable - or unwilling - to make purchases that could help stimulate the economy back to life.
 The "stimulus package" put forth by President Obama, and endorsed by prominent economists, couldn't work unless people began to spend.
-Yet, at the same time, to avoid intensifying the recent financial debacles, they've had to be discouraged from spending with credit that they wouldn't be able to handle when the monthly payments came due.
+Yet, at the same time, to avoid intensifying the worrisome financial debacles, they've had to be discouraged from spending with credit that they wouldn't be able to handle when the monthly payments came due.

-It may come as a shock to folks who carry a five-figure balance on their credit cards, paying interest rates of 20 percent and upward, but some of us actually pay our bills in full, when due.
-Always have.
-That's because we don't borrow money to purchase things that we don't truly need, and/or cannot afford.
+Returning to the question of excess credit use, it may come as a shock to folks who carry a five-figure balance on their credit cards, paying interest rates that have reached 20 percent and upward, but some of us actually pay our bills in full, when due.
+Many always have.
+In part, at least, that's because we don't borrow money to purchase things that we don't truly need, and/or cannot afford.
 Simple, but true.